baconismycopilot/release_tag_maker/README.md

 ```

 ### New tag
-Incrememt the given release tag by an optionally provided `schedule` parameter.
+Increment the given release tag by an optionally provided `schedule` parameter.
 If `schedule` is not defined then 30 days is assumed.

 #### New tag without specifying a schedule